 Partitioning: The

-WITH COLUMN GROUP(each column);specifies columnar storage.
-Data for these columns will be stored in a columnar format, which is suitable for large-scale data analytics scenarios.Rowstore indexes: Two indexes,
+WITH COLUMN GROUP(each column);directive.
+Data in these columns is stored in a columnar format, which is ideal for large-scale data analysis.Row-based Indexes: Indexes named

-idx_product_idandidx_customer_id, are created on the columnsproduct_idandcustomer_id, respectively.
-Rowstore indexes can accelerate queries based on specific columns, especially for high-frequency, small-scale queries.
+idx_product_idandidx_customer_idare created on theproduct_idandcustomer_idcolumns respectively.
+Row-based indexes can speed up queries that target specific columns, especially for frequent small queries.

-When creating and using columnstore tables, if you import a large amount of data, you need to pay attention to performing a major compaction operation to improve read performance, as well as statistics collection to optimize execution strategies.
+When creating and using a columnar storage table, if you import a large amount of data, it is recommended to perform a major compaction to improve read performance and to perform a statistics collection to adjust the execution strategy.

-Statistics collection: After the major compaction operation is complete, it is recommended to collect statistics.
-This is very important for the optimizer to generate effective query plans and execution strategies.
-Use GATHER_SCHEMA_STATS (MySQL-compatible mode) or GATHER_SCHEMA_STATS (Oracle-compatible mode) to collect statistics for all tables, and you can monitor the collection progress through the views GV$OB_OPT_STAT_GATHER_MONITOR (MySQL-compatible mode) and GV$OB_OPT_STAT_GATHER_MONITOR (Oracle-compatible mode).
+Statistics Collection: After the major compaction, it is recommended to collect statistics.
+This is crucial for the optimizer to generate effective query plans and execution strategies.
+For more information, see GATHER_SCHEMA_STATS (MySQL mode) and GATHER_SCHEMA_STATS (Oracle mode).
+You can also monitor the progress of statistics collection by querying the views GV$OB_OPT_STAT_GATHER_MONITOR (MySQL mode) and GV$OB_OPT_STAT_GATHER_MONITOR (Oracle mode).

-Please note that as the amount of data in the column store table increases, the speed of the major compaction operation may decrease.
+As the amount of data in columnar storage tables increases, the speed of major compactions may slow down.